 Psychological attributes are traditionally studied in a latent variable framework, in which the latent attribute is measured by a set of observed variables by which we assume that the measured attribute causes the shared variance between these observed variables.
 In contrast, in a network perspective the correlations between observed variables are understood as resulting from direct causal relations between these observed variables.
 In this framework, the attribute is conceptualized as a cluster mutually reinforcing variables in a network.
 Clearly, these two frameworks propose diﬀerent views on how to understand psychological attributes, and the relations between the variables we observe.
-My PhD project focused on comparing network models and latent variable models both empirically and theoretically.
+In my work, I compare network models and latent variable models both empirically and theoretically.

 Here you can find my CV.